brianluft/arcadia/project/TASKS.md

     - [x] `scripts/test-computer-use-confirm-click.sh`
     - [x] `scripts/test-computer-use-confirm-type.sh`
     - *🤖 Created all three test scripts following the established pattern with build-then-run approach, using the exact test arguments specified in the requirements.*

+- [ ] You have lots of C# warnings.
+I have enabled "treat warnings as errors".
+Fix them all.

 - [ ] Bug fix: on `confirm-screenshot`, the rectangle form isn't displayed at the expected location.
 A test of `--x 0 --y 0` is NOT at the top left corner of the screen; it's inset a bit.
 I'm guessing the location is not being applied correctly at all and we're getting the default location.